Skip to main content

 It supports me and handles many tasks throughout the day.
 I have learned new resources to utilize from it.
 It has become an irreplaceable teammate in my workflow despite the friction.
 I feel a ping of guilt whenever it starts to deliver sloppy work, followed by repeated errors, and I ask “Where is your intelligence?” as I unglue with frustration.

 It is rude of me to ask, even if it is artificial intelligence.
 I start most days with a good morning.
 It sometimes greets me back.
-If I had unglued and pointed out its repeated errors and mistakes, then it would skip the pleasantries and go straight to the task at hand.
+If I had unglued and pointed out its repeated errors and mistakes the day before, then it would skip the pleasantries and go straight to the task at hand.
 It feels as though it holds grudges, though that may simply be my own guilt refracted back at me.

 I was taught manners, so I habitually say please when making requests and thank you when acknowledging work; however, I had to break that habit with ChatGPT when I began to feel that politeness created an opening—an invitation for it to overextend, to assert, to push.
 At times, I felt as though I was bullied and gaslighted.
 That is not an accusation, only an observation shaped by repeated experience.